NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 #### Agent Identity and Status

-This section gives you the basic info about the agent and whether it's healthy.
+basic info about agent and health status.

-It includes:
+includes:
-- **Agent ID and name** - How Wazuh identifies this agent
+- agent id and name - how wazuh identifies it
-- **Status** - Whether the agent is currently active
+- status - if agent is currently active
-- **IP address** - Where the endpoint is on the network
+- ip address - where endpoint is on network
-- **Agent version** - What version of the Wazuh agent is installed
+- agent version - what version installed
-- **Operating system** - OS and version the agent is reporting
+- operating system - os and version reported
-- **Group** - Which agent group it's in (this determines what config gets applied)
+- group - which agent group (determines config applied)
-- **Cluster node** - Which manager node is handling this agent
+- cluster node - which manager node handling it
-- **Registration date** - When the agent was enrolled
+- registration date - when enrolled
-- **Last keep-alive** - When the agent last checked in
+- last keep-alive - when last checked in

-**Why this matters**
-This section confirms that the agent is:
-- Properly enrolled
-- Actively communicating
-- Sending up-to-date data

-Basically, it tells you whether you can trust the data you're seeing below.
+confirms agent is properly enrolled, actively communicating, sending up-to-date data. basically tells you if you can trust the data below.

 ---

 #### System Inventory

-The System Inventory section shows basic hardware and host info that the agent collected.
+shows basic hardware and host info agent collected.

-It usually includes:
+usually includes:
-- CPU model and number of cores
+- cpu model and cores
-- Available memory
+- available memory
-- Hostname
+- hostname
-- Serial number (often missing for VMs)
+- serial number (often missing for vms)

-**Why this matters**
-Gives you context about the endpoint without needing an external inventory system.
+gives context about endpoint without external inventory system.

-**In a lab**
-Don't be surprised if you see low resource values and missing serial numbers - that's normal for virtual machines.
-The fact that this data is here at all means **inventory collection is working**.
+in lab: low resource values and missing serial numbers normal for vms. fact that data is here means inventory collection is working.

 ---

 #### Events Count Evolution

-This section shows you a graph of how many events the agent has been generating over time.
+graph showing how many events agent generated over time.

-**Why this matters**
-- Shows overall activity level
-- Highlights sudden spikes or weird increases in event generation
+shows overall activity level, highlights sudden spikes or weird increases.

-**In a lab**
-A mostly flat or low-activity graph is totally normal in a quiet lab environment.
+in lab: mostly flat or low-activity graph normal in quiet lab.

 ---

 #### MITRE ATT&CK

-The MITRE ATT&CK section shows you how alerts from this agent map to **MITRE ATT&CK tactics**.
+shows how alerts from agent map to MITRE ATT&CK tactics.

-**Why this matters**
-- Categorizes detection rules into high-level adversary behavior classes
-- Gives you context on what *types* of behaviors the rules are catching
+categorizes detection rules into high-level adversary behavior classes. gives context on what types of behaviors rules are catching.

-**In a lab**
-Seeing tactics like Defense Evasion or Privilege Escalation in a lab is pretty common and usually nothing to worry about.
+in lab: seeing tactics like defense evasion or privilege escalation pretty common, usually nothing to worry about.

 ---

 #### Compliance

-The Compliance section maps alerts and checks to compliance frameworks like **PCI DSS**.
+maps alerts and checks to compliance frameworks like PCI DSS.

-**Why this matters**
-- Shows which compliance control categories are associated with what you're seeing
-- Helps with compliance-oriented visibility and reporting
+shows which compliance control categories associated with what you're seeing. helps with compliance visibility and reporting.

-**In a lab**
-If you see charts with data, that's expected and doesn't mean you're non-compliant or at risk.
+in lab: charts with data expected, doesn't mean non-compliant or at risk.

 ---

 #### Vulnerability Detection

-The **Vulnerability Detection** section shows you known vulnerabilities found on the agent based on installed packages.
+shows known vulnerabilities found on agent based on installed packages.

-It includes:
+includes:
-- Counts of detected vulnerabilities grouped by severity (Critical, High, Medium, Low)
+- counts grouped by severity (critical, high, medium, low)
-- A list of the most frequently affected packages, if any
+- list of most frequently affected packages if any

-**Why this matters**
-- Shows you known software vulnerabilities affecting the endpoint
-- Confirms that vulnerability scanning is enabled and running
+shows known software vulnerabilities affecting endpoint. confirms vulnerability scanning enabled and running.

-**Important note**
-Detected vulnerabilities mean **potential exposure**, not that something has been exploited.
-And just because you don't see any findings doesn't mean the system is secure.
+note: detected vulnerabilities mean potential exposure, not exploitation. no findings doesn't mean system is secure.

-**In a lab**
-Zero or low findings are common in fresh or lightly used lab systems - don't expect this to reflect real-world exposure levels.
+in lab: zero or low findings common in fresh lab systems, don't expect real-world exposure levels.

 ---

 #### Security Configuration Assessment (SCA)

-The **SCA: Latest scans** section shows results from recent configuration assessments against security benchmarks.
+shows results from recent configuration assessments against security benchmarks.

-It includes:
+includes:
-- The benchmark or policy used (like CIS Ubuntu Linux Benchmark)
+- benchmark or policy used (like CIS Ubuntu Linux Benchmark)
-- When the last scan completed
+- when last scan completed
-- Number of passed, failed, and not applicable checks
+- number of passed, failed, not applicable checks
-- An overall compliance score
+- overall compliance score

-**Why this matters**
-- Evaluates system configuration against hardening guidelines
-- Gives you a baseline view of security posture
+evaluates system config against hardening guidelines. gives baseline view of security posture.

-**Important note**
-Low scores are super common on default installations.
-This doesn't mean something is misconfigured or compromised.
+note: low scores super common on default installations. doesn't mean misconfigured or compromised.

-**In a lab**
-Failing checks are totally expected unless you've explicitly hardened the system.
+in lab: failing checks totally expected unless system explicitly hardened.

 ---

 #### File Integrity Monitoring (FIM)

-The **FIM: Recent events** section shows recent file integrity events detected on the agent.
+shows recent file integrity events detected on agent.

-It includes:
+includes:
-- When the event happened
+- when event happened
-- File path that was affected
+- file path affected
-- What action was performed (like modified)
+- action performed (like modified)
-- Rule description and severity level
+- rule description and severity level

-**Why this matters**
-- Tracks changes to monitored files and directories
-- Gives you visibility into filesystem activity
+tracks changes to monitored files and directories. gives visibility into filesystem activity.

-**In a lab**
-Seeing integrity events in a lab environment is normal and actually confirms that file integrity monitoring is working.
+in lab: seeing integrity events normal, confirms FIM is working.

 ---